sshreyaa05/SENTENCE_CLASSIFICATION/README.md

 ### Sentence Classification for Restaurant Reviews Using Artificial Neural Networks (ANN) with Embedding Layer
 ### Overview:
-This project focuses on classifying restaurant reviews as positive or negative using an Artificial Neural Network (ANN) with an embedding layer.
-The reviews, processed as text data, are first transformed into embeddings to capture the semantic meaning of words.
-The ANN model, with the embedding layer included, is trained to predict the sentiment of each review, classifying them into positive or negative categories.
-The dataset consists of restaurant reviews, labeled accordingly.
+This project classifies restaurant reviews as positive or negative using an Artificial Neural Network (ANN) with an embedding layer.
+Reviews are transformed into embeddings, capturing word meanings, and the ANN model is trained to predict the sentiment.

 ### Result:
-The ANN model, utilizing the embedding layer, successfully classified the restaurant reviews into positive and negative categories, achieving an accuracy of 0.7.
+The ANN model achieved an accuracy of 0.7 in classifying the restaurant reviews into positive or negative categories.

 ### Conclusion:
-The project demonstrates the effectiveness of using an embedding layer in an ANN for sentence classification.
-By converting words into embeddings, the model was able to classify restaurant reviews with an accuracy of 0.7, showing the potential of this approach for sentiment analysis tasks.
+The project demonstrates the effectiveness of using embeddings in an ANN for sentiment analysis, achieving a 0.7 accuracy, showing the potential of this approach for text classification tasks.